Medicare Advantage Plan Cost 2026

 $32 / $39 / 17%

 We show median and average consolidated monthly premiums for HMO and PPO Medicare Advantage plans by state, based on MoneyGeek's analysis.
 Actual costs can vary.
-N/A indicates insufficient data available for that plan type in the state.
+States marked N/A didn't have enough plans of that type to produce a reliable average.

 Medicare Advantage plans bundle your coverage into one package, but you'll still pay for health care in different ways.
 Medicare Advantage plans charge several types of expenses beyond your monthly premium.
 Your total costs depend on your plan's structure, the services you use and whether you see in-network providers.